smartcontractkit/chainlink/tools/docker/README.md

 # Environment Variables
 For more information regarding environment variables, the docker [documentation](https://docs.docker.com/compose/environment-variables/) explains it in great detail.
 All of the environment variables listed under the `environment` key in each service contains a default entry under the `.env` file of this directory.
+Additional environment variables can be added by using the `chainlink-variables.env` file.
+Both files are further expanded upon below.

 ## Overriding existing variables
 The existing variables listed under the `environment` key in each service can be overridden by setting a shell environment variable of the same key.
 For example, referring to `ETH_CHAIN_ID` variable under the `node` service, the default value of `ETH_CHAIN_ID` in `.env` is `34055`.
 If we wanted to change this to `1337`, we could set a shell variable to override this value.